UniversalDependencies/docs/treebanks/et_edt/index.md

-The Estonian UD v2.5 treebank is based on the [Estonian Dependency Treebank](https://github.com/EstSyntax/) (EDT), created at the University of Tartu.
+The Estonian UD EDT treebank is based on the [Estonian Dependency Treebank](https://github.com/EstSyntax/) (EDT), created at the University of Tartu.
 The treebank has been automatically converted and then manually reviewed and reannotated.

 The treebank covers 3 different genres, namely newspaper texts, fiction and scientific texts: